Can you teach basic IT skills to refugee women?

-You will need to be able to commit to every Monday between 3 September – 10 December (with an option to extend into the next term if you wish).
-These roles are unpaid but travel and lunch expenses will be reimbursed.
+You will need to be able to commit to every Wednesday between 14 November – 5 December from 2-4pm.
+These roles are unpaid but travel expenses will be reimbursed.

 All of our volunteers will need to have a DBS check, if you do not have a current DBS check we will pay for you to obtain one.